yulanhenlp/emnlp2020-website/src/pages/blog/2020-04-26-reviewing-policy.md

 we will recognise the efforts of excellent reviewers, more details to follow.

-**Registering as a reviewer** To indicate if you can serve as a reviewer for EMNLP 2020, please visit the [Softconf EMNLP site](https://www.softconf.com/emnlp2020/papers/user/scmd.cgi?scmd=updateProfile) to fill in reviewer survey form at the local user profile page.
+**Registering as a reviewer.** To indicate if you can serve as a reviewer for EMNLP 2020, please visit the [Softconf EMNLP site](https://www.softconf.com/emnlp2020/papers/user/scmd.cgi?scmd=updateProfile) to fill in reviewer survey form at the local user profile page.